TheBricktop/Sprytile-5.25-3.2-fix/readme.md

 </p>

+## Fix for blender 3.2

+Fix contains the version that was uploaded to the itchio including fixes made by @ajbaldocchi

 ### Features

 * Tile building: Build your mesh directly with tiles, skip tedious UV mapping while quickly rotating and flipping tiles.